 The Special Investigations & Programs Division (SIPD) was established in 2018 and is comprised of the following sections:

-The Counter-Terrorism and Criminal Interdiction Section (CCI) is responsible for interdicting all threats of criminal activity occurring in the Commonwealth of Virginia, providing assistance to localities in combating crime in drug-prone areas, providing a coordinated response to terrorism incidents, and assisting other law enforcement agencies with the resolution of gang-related crimes and gang-related violence.
+The Interstate Criminal Enforcement (ICE) Section is responsible for interdicting all threats of criminal activity occurring in the Commonwealth of Virginia, providing assistance to localities in combating crime in drug-prone areas, providing a coordinated response to terrorism incidents, and assisting other law enforcement agencies with the resolution of gang-related crimes and gang-related violence.

-Primary activities of the Counter-Terrorism and Criminal Interdiction Section include:
+Primary activities of the Interstate Criminal Enforcement Section include:

 - Serving as members of arrest teams during special assignments.